condg/condg.github.io/about.md

 Please check our [schedule](/schedule) for upcoming meeting dates and topics.

 *Note: Due to holiday schedules we do not host regular meetings in November and December.
-Instead we host a special holiday party the begining of December.*
+Instead we host a special holiday party the beginning of December.*

 ## Where we meet <a name="where" />